isc-projects/kea/doc/sphinx/arm/install.rst

    can be downloaded from https://github.com/google/benchmark.)
    This support is experimental.

-For example, the following command configures Kea to find the Boost headers in /usr/pkg/include, specifies that PostgreSQL support should be enabled, and sets the installation location to /opt/kea:
+As an example, the following command configures Kea to find the Boost headers in /usr/pkg/include, specifies that PostgreSQL support should be enabled, and sets the installation location to /opt/kea: